cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 for untraceable payments {{Chaum83}}, RSA blind signatures turned out to have a wide range of applications ranging from electric voting schemes to authentication mechanisms.

-Recently, interest in blind signatures has grown to address operational shortcomings from VOPRFs such as {{?I-D.irtf-cfrg-voprf}}.
-Specifically, VOPRF evaluation requires access to the private key, and is therefore required for both issuance and redemption of tokens in anonymous authentication protocols such as Privacy Pass {{?I-D.davidson-pp-protocol}}.
+Recently, interest in blind signatures has grown to address operational shortcomings from applications that use Verifiable Oblivious Pseudorandom Functions (VOPRFs) {{?I-D.irtf-cfrg-voprfs}}, such as Privacy Pass {{?I-D.ietf-privacypass-protocol}}.
+Specifically, VOPRFs are not necessarily publicly verifiable, meaning that a verifier needs access to the VOPRF private key to verify that the output of a VOPRF protocol is valid for a given input.
+This limitation complicates deployments where it is not desirable to distribute private keys to entities performing verification.
-This limitation complicates deployments where it is not desirable to distribute secret keys to entities performing token verification.
-Additionally, if the private key is kept in a Hardware Security Module, the number of operations on the key is doubled compared to a scheme where the private key is only required for issuance of the tokens.
+Additionally, if the private key is kept in a Hardware Security Module, the number of operations on the key is doubled compared to a scheme where only the public key is required for verification.

-In contrast, cryptographic signatures provide a primitive that is publicly verifiable and does not require access to the private key for verification.
-Moreover, {{JKK14}} shows that one can realize a VOPRF in the Random Oracle Model by hashing a (deterministic) blind signature-message pair.
+In contrast, digital signatures provide a primitive that is publicly verifiable and does not require access to the private key for verification.
+Moreover, {{JKK14}} shows that one can realize a VOPRF in the Random Oracle Model by hashing a signature-message pair, where the signature is computed using from a deterministic blind signature protocol.

 This document specifies a protocol for the RSA Blind Signature Scheme with Appendix (RSABSSA).
 In order to facilitate deployment, we define it in such a way that the resulting (unblinded) signature